Alexander Boyd (county solicitor)

 Alexander Boyd (September 8, 1834 – March 31, 1870) was notable as the Republican County Solicitor and Register in Chancery of Greene County, Alabama in 1870 during Reconstruction who was murdered by a lynching party of Ku Klux Klan members.
-He was fatally shot on March 31, 1870 in Eutaw, the county seat.
-The Klan members apparently intended to hang him in the square in a public lynching, to demonstrate their power during this period and their threat to Republicans.
+He was fatally shot on March 31, 1870, in Eutaw, the county seat.
+The Klan members intended to hang him in the square in a public lynching, to demonstrate their power during this period and their threat to Republicans.

 Boyd fiercely resisted their taking him from his hotel room.
 In the armed confrontation, he was shot and killed there.
 As was typical of most Klan attacks, his murderers were never brought to justice.
 That same night, prominent black Republican James Martin was shot and killed at his home in Union, Alabama, also in Greene County.

 Early life

 Boyd was born in South Carolina, and later lived in Alabama.
 He was among thousands of Klan victims who were killed or wounded in Alabama and other Southern states during the Reconstruction era.
 The Klan's primary targets were freedmen and free blacks from the North, but they also attacked and intimidated white Republican officeholders, teachers, and other freedman sympathizers.

 Similarly, the Greene County Courthouse was burned in 1868, and some suspect it was arson to destroy such records of suits by freedmen against planters.